vim-advent-calendar/vimways.org/content/2018/romainl-death-by-a-thousand-files.md

 ```
 <script id="asciicast-217090" src="https://asciinema.org/a/217090.js" data-size="1.3vw" async></script>

-And if that's too limited, there's the amazingly versatile [`:find`][cmd-find] that does what `:edit` does but can also be trained to search for files in specific places, thus leveraging whatever naming conventions are enforced by our language/framework/project.
+And if that's too limited, there's the versatile [`:find`][cmd-find] that does what `:edit` does but can also be trained to search for files in specific places, thus leveraging whatever naming conventions are enforced by our language/framework/project.
 This is how it looks, with another simple mapping and a topical `'path'`:

 ```vim
 set path-=/usr/include